michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 To export the dashboard to the "Production" instance, follow the steps described in slides 65 and 66 in the [workshop's presentation](https://docs.google.com/presentation/d/1LCPvIT_nF5hwnrfYdlD0Zie4zdDxc0kxZtW3Io5jfFk/edit?usp=sharing).

-Make sure that the dashboard is available in the Production Grafana instance.
+Make sure that the dashboard is available in the Production Grafana instance in the 'Custom' directory.